How can I learn Taoism?

 The process of practicing and learning together is a LIVING thing and the instructor’s role is to nurture, guide and weave this together into every unique class.
 This way we ensure maximum benefit and results by moving and growing together.
 We also organise yearly trips in China to do in-depth Daoist practice together as a group.

 If you would like to take the first step into learning about and practicing Daoism, our School has many different classes available every week, all-year round in Daoist Internal Alchemy, Qigong, Taiji, Meditation and Daoist theory.
+Our mission is to unite people around the world through our growing global Daoist community as we connect, practice, learn and grow together.
 Aside from the regular weekly classes we also run various seminars each month and free classes for those who want to try out or get a taste of the various methods.
 Feel free to contact us and schedule a free zoom consultation where you can learn more about our school or sign up to one of our seminars or free classes.
 Please see some useful links below:

 About the Author